AbdoMahfoz/MultiQueue-Simulation/MultiQueueSimulation/MultiQueueSimulation/TestCases/ReadMe.txt

 // the criteria on which the simulation will end => Enums.StoppingCriteria.NumberOfCustomers or Enums.StoppingCriteria.SimulationEndTime

 SelectionMethod
-// the method by which the servers will be selected => Enums.SelectionMethod.HighestPriority or Enums.SelectionMethod.Random or
+// the method by which the servers will be selected => Enums.SelectionMethod.HighestPriority or Enums.SelectionMethod.Random or Enums.SelectionMethod.LeastUtilization
-//Enums.SelectionMethod.LeastUtilization

 InterarrivalDistribution
 // The interarrival distribution by which arrival between customers are simulated